Long Island School for the Gifted: School setup

+At the new campus in Syosset (formerly home to Our Lady of Mercy Academy), LISG takes up five floors including; various classrooms, office spaces, library and media center, makerspace, gymnasium, auditorium, two cafeterias, and a dance studio/orchestral program room.
+The grounds include a large spacious area which includes a playground, gazebo, and gaga pit.

 Enrollment

-The total number of students is approximately 230 as of the 2016/2017 school year.
+The total number of students is approximately 167 as of the 2025/2026 school year.

 Staff

 There are currently 46 staff members, teachers, and administrators.
 Patricia Geyer is the current Head of School after Roberta Tropper's retirement at the end of the 2015–2016 school year.